 Apple Watch Series 5 price

-As we saw with previous generations, the price of the Apple Watch Series 5 price depends on sizing, with the 40mm priced at $399 and the 44mm priced at $429 (GPS-only).
-There’s also a 4G LTE equipped GPS + cellular model for an additional $100 that allows you to use the Apple Watch completely independently of your iPhone.
-This means you can leave your phone at home and still answer calls or use data on your Apple Watch.
+Before it was officially discontinued in September 2020, the Apple Watch Series 5 price was mostly dependent on sizing, with the 40mm priced at $399 and the 44mm priced at $429 (GPS-only).
+There was also a 4G LTE equipped GPS + cellular model for an additional $100 that allows you to use the Apple Watch completely independently of your iPhone.
+This means you can leave your phone at home and still answer calls or use your carrier’s network on your Apple Watch.